50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 A CAPTCHA is displayed whenever a website or application encounters what it deems as suspicious users.
 Usually, the suspicion is regarded as sending too many requests in a short amount of time.

-As the intention is to detect bots and prevent them from accessing the website, a CAPTCHA will either display a completely different web page or forbid the user from moving forward with their action (such as stopping a registration) until the test is solved.
+As CAPTCHA serves as a method to detect bots and prevent them from accessing the website, a CAPTCHA will either display a completely different web page or forbid the user from moving forward with their action (such as stopping a registration) until the test is solved.

 Most bots have issues reading images, so most CAPTCHAs involve visual content in one way or another.
 Solving CAPTCHAs usually involves selecting matching images (such as fire hydrants) or reading scrambled text displayed in a visual format.

-Developing solutions for CAPTCHAs is, while not impossible, often expensive or difficult.
-As such, the best way to bypass a CAPTCHA test is to avoid it by using other, cheaper solutions.
+Developing solutions for CAPTCHAs, while not impossible, is often expensive or difficult.
+As such, the best way to bypass CAPTCHA is to avoid it by using other, cheaper solutions.

 How to Avoid CAPTCHA Tests